Kyle-Ross/censuswrangler/docs/index.rst

 This file is also used to validate your config selections, so try & avoiding changing it as you go.

+Select a Census Geography
+""""""""""""""""""""""""""""""""""
+Visit the ABS `Census Geography Glossary <https://www.abs.gov.au/census/guide-census-data/geography/census-geography-glossary>`_.

+Determine the shortcode for the geography you are after.
+For example, 'Statistical Area Level 1' has code 'SA1'.

+This is also reflected by the folder names in the datapack - look for the name like ``\2021 Census GCP All Geographies for AUS\``.

 Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^